tritonmc/triton-website/docs/concepts/placeholderapi.md

 You might want to use PlaceholderAPI with Triton to show the messages in the receiver's language.

 For that, just use `%rel_triton_translation.key%`, where `translation.key` is the key of the translation you want (i.e. the one you set on TWIN).

+## Using in translations

+Looking to use PlaceholderAPI inside translations?
+Check out the [Translations](./translations.md#using-placeholderapi) documentation.